Skip to main content

 DoubleColonSeparator (DoubleColonSeparatorStyle)

-Separates the variable name from its declaration with ::.
+Separate the variable name from its declaration with '::'.
+Possible values are:

-• Preserve: Keep the original separation as it is
+• Preserve-> [Default] Keep the original separation as it is

 !
 AddAlways: